ianclawson/GeoSizer-Support/README.md

-# GeoSizer-Support
-Bug Tracker for GeoSizer
+# GeoSizer Support — Bug Tracker for GeoSizer

 <p align="center">
   <em>GeoSizer is the app that allows you highlight the shape of a given geographic feature (such as a continent, country, state, or province), and see what that shape looks like juxtaposed with a different part of the world!</em>